-REST 2275 is a study of the role of financing in the real estate industry, ranging from nation-wide cycles to the finance mar et to the particularities of PMI, Fannie Mae, and FHA loans.
+Real Estate Finance and Appraisal is a study of the role of financing in the real estate industry, ranging from nation-wide cycles of the finance market to the particularities of PMI, Fannie Mae, and FHA loans.
 REST 2275 also focuses on the theory and methodology of real estate appraisal.
-Contextual materials, such market analysis and mathematical study, and a detailed study of the three basic appraisal techniques are included.
+Contextual materials, such as market analysis and mathematical study, and a detailed study of the three basic appraisal techniques are included.
 This course is required for the Ohio licensing exams.

-REST 2276 Property Management 3 credits
+REST 2276 Property Management